Associate Professor of Philosophy

-Dr. Saghafi was a Visiting Professor at the Center for Comparative Literature and Cultural Studies at Monash University in Australia.
+Dr. Saghafi was a Visiting Scholar at the Center for Comparative Literature and Cultural Studies at Monash University in Australia.
 Previously, he held an Andrew W. Mellon Post-doctoral Fellowship at Grinnell College, where he offered courses in philosophy and the humanities.
-While earning his doctorate, he was awarded a Chateaubriand dissertation research grant from the French government.
+While earning his doctorate, he was awarded a Chateaubriand dissertation research grant for a year of study in Paris.

 Apparitions—Of Derrida's Other (New York: Fordham University Press, 2010).

 Co-editor with Pleshette DeArmitt, Special Issue, "Thinking What Remains," Special issue, Derrida Today 9.2 (November 2016).